 - Watch other entrepreneurs and pick up on their expertise and tips.
 There's no guarantee that someone else's ideas will work in your business, but you may be able to tweak an idea to work perfectly for your business or it might trigger off a creative idea of your own.
 See Northern Ireland business networks and benefits of business mentoring.

 Most of all, have a positive attitude.
-Give partners and clients the impression that you are dedicated and offer an excellent service or product.
+Show partners and clients that you are dedicated and offer an excellent service or product.